 Turn plastic eggs into confetti Easter eggs with some Mod Podge and sparkle.
 This fun Easter craft is blingy and makes great decor!

 Hello!
 It’s Rachel from Lines Across here today to share fun and glittery decoupage Easter eggs with you.
-A few months ago I used Dishwasher Safe Mod Podge and jumbo gold glitter to make this confetti dipped mug.
+A few months ago I used Dishwasher Safe Mod Podge and gold glitter to make this glitter dipped mug.

 I love how it turned out so much, and since then I’ve been dying to make more things with the same look.
 This time of year, Easter crafts are on everyone’s mind!
 Eggs are a huge part of that.